Tweaking Renton for MAX

 As it prepares for the 737 MAX, Boeing is adding more automation and fuselage buildup capacity at its Renton factory south of Seattle.
 But it is keeping options open for the transition of the new airplane into the existing 737 Next Generation final assembly line.
 Changes include completion of a second automated fastener line for wing assembly—the first was used last year—and centralizing cockpit and cabin systems installation rather than working through multiple feeder lines on the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing Pushes Lean For MAX".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing Pushes Lean For MAX".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.